 This venerable arcade leads to lecture halls where Spain’s brightest minds grappled with issues raised by the dawning of a new age.
 Imagine Golden Age heroes paging through these books and pondering these globes.
 Cortez came here for travel tips.

 The narrow wooden tables and benches — whittled down by centuries of studious doodling — are originals.
-Professors spoke from the church-threatening catedra , or pulpit.
+Professors spoke boldly from the pulpit.

 It was here that the free-thinking monk Luis de León taught in the 1500s.
-He challenged the Church’s control of the word of God by translating part of the Bible from Latin into the people’s language — Castilian.
-Because of this, he was jailed for five years.
-When finally released, the professor returned to this pulpit and started his first lecture with, “As we were saying...”
+He challenged the Church’s control of the word of God by translating part of the Bible from Latin into the people’s language of Castilian.
+Because of this, he was tossed into jail for five years.
+When finally released, he returned to this pulpit and began his first lecture with, “As we were saying...”

 Courageous men of truth like Luis de Leon believed the forces of the Inquisition were not even worth acknowledging.

 Traditionally, Salamanca’s struggling students earned money to fund their education by singing in the streets.
-This centuries-old troubadour tradition survives today as musical combos — called Tuna bands — dressed in distinctive black capes and leggings, play lutes, guitars and sing.
+This centuries-old troubadour tradition survives today as musical combos — called Tuna bands — dressed in distinctive outfits, play lutes, guitars, and sing.
 For a fee, they serenade fancy family gatherings.
-And, celebrating with a beer after their gig’s done, they can’t resist brightening a bride-to-be’s bachelorette party.
+And, celebrating with a beer after their gig’s done; they can’t resist brightening a bride-to-be’s bachelorette party.
 And this fun-loving tuna band — the oldest in Salamanca — gave us a memorable trip finale back on the Plaza Mayor.

 Thanks for joining us.
-I hope you enjoyed our highlights of Castile.
+I hope you’ve enjoyed our highlights of Castile.
 I’m Rick Steves.
-Until next time, keep on travelin'.
+Until next time, keep on travelin’.
+Adios.